iggredible/Learn-Vim/ch12_search_and_substitute.md

 The breakdown:
 - `:s/` the substitute command.
 - `\v` is the magic keyword so you don't have to escape special keywords.
-- `.` matches any single character
+- `.` matches any single character.
 - `{-}` performs non-greedy match of 0 or more of the preceding atom.
 - `\zsMississippi` makes "Mississippi" the start of the match.
 - `(...){3}` looks for the third match.